Dress Code

 • All students will be held financially responsible for any materials that they borrow from Laval Senior Academy.
 This includes but is not limited to library books, textbooks, musical instruments, art supplies, etc.

 An absence from a MEQ compulsory exam is only acceptable if the absence involves certain specific conditions.
-If a student is absent from an exam, the school board must submit evidence to the Director de la sanction des études which addresses the reason for the absence.
-The following reasons are accepted with proof:
+If a student is absent from an exam, the school board must submit evidence to the Director of Sanction des Études which evaluates the reason for the absence.
+The following reasons are accepted only with documented proof:

 • Serious illness or accident confirmed by a medical report or certificate